 One of the biggest hurdles of moving to new software is integrating.
 All those third-party tools you’ve come to love (and hate) somehow all have to talk to your new platform in a way that doesn’t completely miss the point of migrating.

-So your IT department spends countless hours integrating multiple tools, only for Marketing to still have to go to three different places to get a clear picture of your customer.
+to still have to go to three different places to get a clear picture of your customer.
 And when a tool upgrades, all that hard work could be rendered redundant.

 A DXP is built on API-first methodology.
 This means it’s designed to integrate with virtually anything, even if your data is hidden deep within your CRM.
 If it’s API-able, it’s integrate-able.